John Kasich Trolls Donald Trump On Twitter With Putin GIF, Ohio Governor Claps Back On Trump's Putdown

 — QSLaw???? (@shukuratALawal1) August 13, 2018

-While Trump claimed in his Tweet that Balderson had scored a “BIG victory” over Democrat Danny O’Connor, as of Sunday, August 12, The New York Times continued to describe the race as “too close to call,” with Balderson holding a lead of approximately 1,500 votes in the district, or about 0.8 percent.
+While Trump claimed in his tweet that Balderson had scored a “BIG victory” over Democrat Danny O’Connor, as of Sunday, August 12, The New York Times continued to describe the race as “too close to call,” with Balderson holding a lead of approximately 1,500 votes in the district or about 0.8 percent.